Department Chair, Choral Activities, Voice

 Jazz musician, drummer and educator Kyle Andrews began playing in his hometown of Shepherdstown, WV and has since performed in Pittsburgh, Philadelphia, Cleveland, Cincinnati, Indianapolis, New York City, and the greater North-Central WV area.
 He holds a BME from WV Wesleyan and a MM in Jazz Studies from the Jacobs School of Music at Indiana University.
 He has served as a clinician and adjudicator in and around the state of West Virginia.
 His articles and reviews have been published in Modern Drummer Magazine.
 With interests and pursuits in both performance and scholarship, Andrews hopes to help students to not only perform at their highest possible level, but also to think critically about their relationship with music and the world around them.

 Piano and Organ

-Dr. Melody Meadows is Professor of Organ and Music Theory at West Virginia Wesleyan College.
+Dr. Melody Meadows is Professor of Piano and Organ at West Virginia Wesleyan College.
 She has performed throughout the US, Europe, and Seoul, Korea, with her most recent performances at Yale University.
 In addition, she has also appeared with Today’s Brass, the Toledo Symphony Brass Quintet, The American Boychoir, Larry Groce of Mountain Stage, The West Virginia Symphony and the Larry Parsons Chorale.
 Dr. Meadows holds a Master’s degree from West Virginia Wesleyan College and a DMA in Organ Performance from The University of Michigan and is Director of Music at Davis Memorial Presbyterian Church in Elkins, West Virginia.